Sanjai-S-1/Single-Cell-RNA-Sequencing/README.md

   - Characterizing the cellular landscape of heart tissues in both control and heart failure groups.
   - Identifying cell markers associated with specific cell types.
   - Conducting DEG analysis to pinpoint genes differentially expressed between heart failure and control groups.

+## Result Higlights

+## References

+- Single cell and lineage tracing studies reveal the impact of CD34+ cells on myocardial fibrosis during heart failure. ([Link for the article](https://doi.org/10.1186/s13287-023-03256-0))